Skip to main content

 store<u32>(w4.PALETTE, 0xfff6d3, 0 * sizeof<u32>());store<u32>(w4.PALETTE, 0xf9a875, 1 * sizeof<u32>());store<u32>(w4.PALETTE, 0xeb6b6f, 2 * sizeof<u32>());store<u32>(w4.PALETTE, 0x7c3f58, 3 * sizeof<u32>());

-The palette colors are considered to be numbered 1-4, even though they may accessed with indices 0-3.
+The palette colors are considered to be numbered 1-4, even though they may be accessed with indices 0-3.

 The default Gameboy-ish palette looks like this: